 Students are encouraged to participate in the school's breakfast and hot lunch program.
-The price of a student breakfast is \$1.35 per day and is available from 8:05-8:20 a.m..
-Breakfast is not served on late-start days.
+The price of a student breakfast is \$1.45 per day and is available from 8:05-8:20am Breakfast is not served on late-start days.

-School lunches are available for \$2.35 per day.
-Parents and or grandparents wanting to eat lunch with their child must notify the office by 9 a.m.
-Adults may purchase lunches for \$3.85 per day.

-Milk breaks are provided for students in grades K-2.
-Milk is \$0.50 per day.
+School lunches are available for \$2.55 per day.
+Parents wanting to eat lunch with their child must notify the office by 9am Adults may purchase lunches for \$4.85 per day.
+Milk costs for K-2 breaktime is \$0.50 per day.